teamfeedr/interview-challenge/README-FRONTEND.md

 We do not want you to:

 - Overstyle the application.
 Please don't spend time writing a bunch of CSS.
-- Change the build configuration of the project
 - Worry too much about browser compatibility or responsiveness - this is an internal tool used only on desktops.

 We are looking for clean code with sensible component structure and data propagation.

 ## Part 2 - pairing with a Feedr developer (~1hr)

-We'll spend a little time reviewing the tech test, discussing the code and things that you think went well and that you might do differently.

-We'll then take the code that you've already written and extend it to source data from an API.
+We'll then take the code that you've already written and add a simple feature to extend it.

 If you have any issues please email mark@feedr.co.